Dear Ms. Finn,

 Recently he was invited to a boy/girl pool party and refused to go because he considers himself “fat”.

 I encouraged him to go and he still refused.
 I tried to convince him that he wasn’t fat and that this was, after all, his best friend’s B-day party.
 I didn’t make him go.
 Instead, we sat down and discussed that if his weight is this bothersome that he would either need to accept himself as is and be comfortable with it, or watch what he eats in order to lose the weight he felt he needed to.

 I’m worried that his may become a problem for him.
 He is very active- he plays soccer twice a week, golf at least once a week and scouts.

 I’m concerned and need some advice on where to go from here.

-In fact Ronnie’s son doesn’t have a problem with overweight; he has a self-esteem and lack-of-confidence problem, and the reason could be coming from a dozen different directions.
+While Ronnie’s efforts to keep his son healthy are commendable, his little boy does not have a problem with being overweight.
+He has a problem with self-esteem and lacking confidence.
+Unfortunately, the reason could be coming from a dozen different directions.

 The main focus for Ronnie should be working on his son’s self-assurance and the sooner he does, the sooner his child will feel better and stronger about himself and his capabilities.
 Once this strength of character begins to emerge, these “problems” will begin to fade away.

 Studies have shown that self-esteem levels in preschool aged children is very high, at about 80%.
 However, by 7th grade, those level drop to about 20% and by the time your child is in high school, it plummets to a measly 5%.
 That’s a 75% drop in that precious commodity which helps us cope with the world from childhood to teenagehood.

 All children need to be confident and be sure of their own worth and value.
 This does not mean they need to be selfish or boastful – they need to feel strong about themselves in order to develop a healthy sense of independence.